DynamicsAndNeuralSystems/OverlappingCommunityDetection/README.md

    This output does not have to be in the matrix format, the processing function should do that.
 3. Code `process_[Method]` - This will take the output of the previous step as an input, and then output the matrix format for the visualizer.
 4. Code `call_[Method]` - This is essentially a function that calls both the previous two functions, and therefore can be called in one line.
-5. Add the function created in step 4 into `Computation`, in the switch case at the later half of the code.
+5. Add the function created in Step 4 into `Computation`, in the switch case at the later half of the code.
 Look to the other methods coded for structure.
    This can also be altered to loop multiple times for different variables.
 6. Congratulations, if it gives an output then your method has been incorporated successfully!

-## Visualization Module
+## Visualization

 ### Usage/Syntax: